 OUTDOOR.
 OUTREACH.
 THINK OUTSIDE THE PEW!

-In May 2013, LVPC began a second Sunday morning worship service with Chattanooga's first Drive-in-Worship Service!
-This 8:45 a.m. service is held each Sunday in our new Pavilion of Praise on the grounds.
+In 2013, LVPC began a second Sunday worship service with Chattanooga's first Drive-in-Worship Service!
+This outreach service is held each Sunday from Memorial Day through Labor Day at 6:00 p.m. on the grounds around our Pavilion of Praise.

 We are concerned that there are many people in our community who are not ready, willing, or perhaps simply not comfortable entering a traditional church sanctuary to attend a worship service.
 At LVPC, we believe that we are charged with proclaiming the Good News about Jesus to everyone, without exception!
 We believe that the greatest need for men, women, boys and girls is to have a personal relationship with God through Jesus Christ, and that no obstacle should come between Jesus and those He seeks to love, forgive, and save.
 Drive-in Worship is a creative effort we are launching at LVPC to bring people that one step closer to Jesus.